hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 Precise conditions which trigger the `flow_control` message, as well as the initial amount of credits are implementation-defined and are not part of the protocol.

+Similarly to the `batch` message, the `flow_control` message has a monotonically increasing ordinal to handle out-of-order delivery.

 *Snippet 11: An example of control flow protocol*
 ```